MidgeOnGithub/DnD-Data/README.md

+## DnD Data
+A simple set of Python scripts and resulting JSON string files with data related to DnD.
+More specifically, data regarding official 5th Edition Wizards of the Coast publications (excluding experimental "Unearthed Arcana").
+Intended for use in a programs which load in said JSON strings, then extract or pretty-print entries within them.

 ### Disclaimer
-This program is not intended to represent an official Dungeons and Dragons nor Wizards of the Coast product.
-All product and company names are trademarks™ or registered® trademarks of their respective holders.
-Use of them does not imply any affiliation with or endorsement by them.
+The contents of this repo are not intended to represent an official *Dungeons and Dragons* nor *Wizards of the Coast* product.
+All product and company names are trademarks™ or registered trademarks® of their respective holders.
+Use of them does not imply any affiliation with nor endorsement by them.

-A simple set of Python scripts and resulting JSON files with data related to DnD.
-More specifically, regarding official 5th Edition Wizards of the Coast publications (excluding experimental "Unearthed Arcana") Intended for use in a program which loads in said JSONs, then stores or pretty-prints entries within them.

 ### Race
-Each entry in the `races` file is structured such that the "base" dictionary [a playable race] contains values that may be overwritten or modified by "sub" dictionaries `subraces` within them.
+Each entry in the `races` file is structured such that the "base" object [a playable race] contains values that may be overwritten or modified by "sub" dictionaries `subraces` within them.
-> A subrace *must* be chosen: `Sea Elf` is a proper race choice, `Elf` is not.
+> If provided, subraces *must* be chosen: `Sea Elf` is a proper race choice, `Elf` is not.

-Every race possible should contain the following entries (assuming, per above, a subrace adds or overwrites values from the "base" race):
+Every complete race should contain the following entries (assuming, per above, a subrace adds or overwrites values from the "base" race):
-> * Race's Name
+> * Race Name
 >   * Subrace string should be placed before "base" race to create the full name when printing
 > * Ability Modifiers
 > * Lifespan